 Exchanging currency at the Front Desk is the most easy and convenient option but usually not the best rate you will find.
 Service fees vary from a hotel to another, on average 3% to 6%.
 Note that in some hotels the money exchange booth located in the lobby may be an official Cadeca, and in other hotels exchange in made at the Front Desk.

-Many foreign currencies may be exchanged for CUC (such as: EUR, CAD, USD, GBP, CHF, MXP, DKK, NOK, SEK, and JPY) at the daily exchange rate, but not all banks, cadecas or hotels can handle all of these currencies.
-The "Banco Nacional de Cuba" publishes the official daily exchange rates in its website (www.bc.gov.cu/).
+Many foreign currencies may be exchanged for Cuban Pesos, such as: CAD, EUR, USD, GBP, CHF, MXP, DKK, NOK, SEK, and JPY, at the daily exchange rate.
+Note, however, that not all banks, Cadecas or Hotel Receptions can exchange all of these currencies.
+The "Banco Nacional de Cuba" publishes the official daily exchange rates in its website: www.bc.gob.cu.

-- The passport is required to exchange money in a bank or a Cadeca but usually not at the Front Desk of your hotel.
+- The passport is required to exchange money at the bank or Cadeca, but usually not at your hotel's Front Desk.

-- Banknotes with rips, markings or tears are not accepted so make sure to bring notes in good condition.
+- Banknotes with rips or markings are not accepted, so make sure to bring notes in good condition.

-- Note that no foreign coinage can be exchange, notes only.
+- No foreign coinage can be exchanged, notes only.

-- Before leaving the exchange desk, always check the cashier calculation to make sure that the right exchange rate was applied, and count your money to make sure to receive the right amount.
+- Before leaving the exchange desk, always check the cashier calculation to make sure the right exchange rate was applied, and count your money to make sure you received the right amount.

-You can exchange back leftover CUCs at the end of your trip but the exchange rate (sale) is very bad.
-The CUCs have no value outside Cuba so it's better to exchange smaller amounts at the time and budget wisely at the end of your stay.
-Note that the airport's Duty-Free shops usually accept foreign currencies.
+The Cuban Pesos have no value outside Cuba.
+You can exchange back your remaining pesos at the end of your trip but then the exchange rate ("sale") is disadvantageous, so it's better to exchange smaller amounts at the time and budget wisely at the end of your stay.

 History of the CUC:

-The Convertible Peso (CUC) closed currency was first introduced in 1994 but the US Dollar still remained the preferred currency for tourists until November 8, 2004 when the Cuban government completely withdrew the US dollar from circulation.
+The Convertible Peso (CUC) closed currency was first introduced in 1994, but the US Dollar still remained the preferred currency for tourists until November 8, 2004, when the US dollar ceased to be accepted on the island.
 Since then the CUC became the “tourist currency” to substitute the US Dollar (USD).
 At first (1994 to early 2005), the CUC was pegged to the USD at 1:1.
 In April 2005, its value was increase to 1.08 USD, and then in March 2011 the Central Bank of Cuba devaluated the CUC by 8% against all foreign currencies, so this measure now pegs again the CUC at 1 to 1 with the US Dollar.